Global thermodynamic manifold for conservative control of stochastic systems: Thermodynamics, control, and geometry

-The component $\zeta_{ij}(\bm{u})$ of the generalized friction tensor thus approximates how the energy cost of simultaneously changing the control parameters $u_i$ and $u_j$ varies with the velocity of the control parameters.
-In the approximation's domain of applicability, this scaling is set by the integrated equilibrium time-correlation of the conjugate-force deviations, at a fixed value of the control parameters.
+The component $\tilde{\zeta}_{ij}(\bm{u})$ of the generalized friction tensor approximates how the energy cost of simultaneously changing the control parameters $u^i$ and $u^j$ scales with the velocity of the control parameters.
+While the exact excess work (\ref{eq:exactexcessworkV},\ref{eq:exactexcesswork}) depends on the solution $p(t)$ of the time-inhomogeneous equation (\ref{eq:MEnFPE}), the linear-response approximation~(\ref{eq:LRexcesswork}) only requires information about the equilibrium dynamics for fixed parameters.
+The excess work $\langle \mathcal{W}_{\text{ex}}\rangle$ approaches the linear-response approximation $\langle\mathcal{W}_{\text{ex}}\rangle^{(\text{LR})}$ as the protocol duration $\tau$ increases (Fig. ~\ref{fig:workConvergence}).

-The generalized friction tensor is positive-definite and symmetric, so the linear-response excess work (\ref{eq:LRexcesswork}) is the energy functional of a curve on a thermodynamic manifold $\mathcal{M}$ with intrinsic geometry described by the Riemannian metric tensor $\zeta$~\cite{prasolov_differential_2022}.
-Geodesics on $\mathcal{M}$ are minimum-work protocols, obtained by solving the geodesic equations~\cite{wald_general_1984}
+The generalized friction tensor is positive-definite and symmetric, endowing the control-parameter space with a Riemannian metric structure.
+Within this geometric framework, control protocols are curves on a \textit{thermodynamic manifold} $\tilde{\mathcal{M}}$ on which distances quantify the excess work for near-equilibrium driving.
+The LR excess work~(\ref{eq:LRexcesswork}) of a protocol $\bm{u}(t)$ is identified with the geometric energy of a curve $\bm{u}(t)$ on $\mathcal{M}$, and therefore LR minimum-work protocols are geodesics (paths of shortest length) on the thermodynamic manifold.
+Such protocols thus satisfy the geodesic equation $\nabla_{\dot{\bm{u}}}\dot{\bm{u}}=0$ for covariant derivative $\nabla_{\dot{\bm{u}}}$ along the curve.
+In components,

 for Christoffel symbols of the second kind